dotnet/csharplang/proposals/extensions.md

   Otherwise, we should consider it (for example `Current` property in `foreach`).

 ## Implementation details

+TODO3 revise this to use a regular struct

+struct Extension
+{
+  UnderlyingType underlyingValue;
+}
+// Avoid copying via Unsafe.As

 Extensions are implemented as ref structs with an extension marker method.
 The type is marked with Obsolete and CompilerFeatureRequired attributes.